 Northern Utilities - Notices of Probable Violation - Beginning in October 2007, the MPUC initiated formal investigations into a number of Notices of Probable Violation (NOPVs) alleging that Northern Utilities had violated various provisions of the federal pipeline safety regulations, as adopted by the MPUC.
 Northern Utilities, the MPUC Staff and Unitil filed a comprehensive settlement (Settlement), which was approved by the MPUC on November 21, 2008, resolving these matters.
 Under the Settlement, Northern Utilities will incur total expenditures of approximately \$3.8 million for certain safety related improvements for which no rate recovery will be allowed and obligations to be undertaken for Northern Utilities' distribution system to ensure compliance with the relevant state and federal gas safety laws.
-These compliance costs were accrued by Northern Utilities prior to the acquisition date and the remaining amount on the Company's balance sheet at March 31, 2009 was \$2.3 million.
+These compliance costs were accrued by Northern Utilities prior to the acquisition date and the remaining amount on the Company's balance sheet at June 30, 2009 was \$2.3 million.

 Northern Utilities - New Hampshire 2007/2008 Winter Cost of Gas - On October 31, 2007, the NHPUC issued Order No. 24,798 concerning the 2007/2008 winter cost of gas proceeding for Northern Utilities' New Hampshire division.
 In that order, the NHPUC noted that Northern Utilities had identified an unusually high level of lost and unaccounted for gas (UAFG), and ordered Northern Utilities to file a detailed report concerning its investigation of this matter.
 Through its investigation, Northern Utilities determined that the UAFG affected both its New Hampshire and Maine divisions, and that the cause appeared to be incorrect metering at the Maritimes & Northeast (M&NE) / Portland Natural Gas Transmission System's (PNGTS) Newington Gate Station caused by an erroneous meter module change.
 The metering equipment was operated and maintained by a third party, Spectra Energy, the parent company of M&NE.
 PNGTS and M&NE share joint ownership of the section of the pipeline connected to Granite State at the Newington Gate Station.
-The error caused Granite State to be billed for 758,702 Dth of natural gas, with Granite State then billing Northern Utilities for an equivalent amount, although the volumes of gas were not actually consumed.
+The error caused Granite State to be billed for 758,702 Dth of natural gas, with Granite State then billing Northern Utilities for an equivalent amount, although the volumes of gas were not actually delivered.
 The meter error was corrected and Northern Utilities, Granite State, Spectra Energy and PNGTS reached an agreement whereby PNGTS will provide to Northern Utilities, through Granite State, gas volumes equal to the misread amounts to correct for the error, over a period of approximately 18 months.
 Both the NHPUC and the MPUC have approved this arrangement, as well as Northern Utilities' methodology for allocating the gas received to its Maine and New Hampshire divisions based upon the actual gas use over the period the meters were misread.
-As of March 31, 2009, Northern Utilities has recorded approximately \$3.0 million reflecting the anticipated liability of the future refund amount based on current market prices with an offsetting receivable from Granite State.
+As of June 30, 2009, Northern Utilities has recorded approximately \$1.7 million reflecting the anticipated liability of the future refund amount based on current market prices, with an offsetting receivable from Granite State, and Granite State has recorded a

 Northern Utilities - Maine Capacity Costs - In its October 28, 2008 approval of Northern Utilities' Maine Division's Cost of Gas Factor for the 2008-2009 Winter Period, the MPUC approved recovery of an additional \$0.5 million of annual demand costs that had been inadvertently omitted from Northern Utilities' reconciliation of the 2008-2009 Winter Period rates, although analogous costs had been included in its calculation of 2007-2008 Winter Period rates.
-The MPUC determined that recovery of these Local Production Capacity Costs was consistent with previous MPUC orders.
+The MPUC determined that recovery of these Local Production Capacity Costs was consistent with previous MPUC orders and the \$0.5 million was recovered in Northern Utility's rates in Maine between November 1, 2008 and April 30, 2009.